What to Do Immediately After a Pennsylvania Car Accident

 Don’t leave the scene of the Erie car accident before the police and the other drivers do, unless you must do so or the police tell you otherwise.

 Notify your insurance company and/or agent as soon as possible after an Erie car accident.
 It’s not uncommon for people at the scene of an accident to agree to handle things themselves without involving their insurance companies.
 However, we advise strongly against this sort of agreement.
 Differences often arise after the fact, particularly when the at-fault driver sees the amount of the repair bill or if there are injuries.
 You’ll likely be better off if you notify your insurer promptly.

 The Bottom Line

 If you were recently hurt in an Erie car accident, you almost certainly have many questions.
-For example, you may be wondering how your medical bills will be paid, whether you need an Erie accident lawyer for your case or where you can find tips for handling your own injury case.
-You can find answers to many of these questions on this website or you can order a free comprehensive book we've written, "The Ultimate Guide to Car Accident Cases in Pennsylvania: A Roadmap to Justice".
-Of course, if you'd just prefer to cut through the paperwork, call today to talk for free with one of our Erie car crash lawyers at 814-580-5017.
+For example, you may be wondering how your medical bills will be paid, whether you need an Erie accident lawyer for your case, and where you can find tips for handling your own injury case.
+You can find answers to many of these questions on this website, or you can order a free comprehensive book we’ve written: “The Ultimate Guide to Car Accident Cases in Pennsylvania: A Roadmap to Justice.”
+Of course, if you’d just prefer to cut through the paperwork, call today to talk for free with one of our Erie car crash lawyers at 814-833-7100.